-Mercer, Wisconsin - known as the Loon Capital of the Northwoods - is never shy of entertainment for both residents and tourists alike.
-Lupine Junefest/Bird Festival The annual Lupine Junefest on Saturday, June 10 is an opportunity for bicycle enthusiasts to tour southern Iron County and see wild lupine flowers in full bloom.
-Participants can choose from routes of 10, 28 or 50 miles, or they can pick their own route.
+Mercer: Loon Capital Mercer, Wisconsin, - known as the Loon Capital of the Northwoods - is never short of entertainment for both residents and tourists alike.
+Lupine Junefest The 18th annual Lupine Junefest on Saturday, June 8, is an opportunity for bicycle enthusiasts to tour southern Iron County and see wild lupine flowers in full bloom.
+Participants can choose from routes of 10, 28 or 50 miles or a "pick your distance" option.
 All routes start in the morning at Carow Park and use paved town roads and trail routes that run along lakes and rivers.
-Events run from 8 a.m. to 1 p.m.
+Checkin starts at 6:30 a.m. with races starting at 8 a.m.
+All events conclude by 1 p.m.
 For registration information, go to mercerbybike.com.
-Although the Mercer Bird Festival normally takes place in conjunction with Junefest, its organizers are considering a different date this year and recommend monitoring local media and the Mercer Area Chamber of Commerce website mercercc.com for details.
-The annual event is part of the town's affiliation with Bird City Wisconsin and is open to birders and nature lovers.
-The event offers early-morning registration for guided bird hikes.
-Fishing Tournament The Mercer Open All-Species Fishing Tournament on Friday-Sunday, June 23-25, is a reinvented version of the former Can-Yak Fishing Tournament, to allow for all types of watercraft to be used for this catch/photo/release tournament.
-The day-long event will include one division for canoes and kayaks, and another open to all other vessels.
-The tournament will occur on publicly-accessible lakes and rivers in southern Iron County.
+Mercer Open Fishing Tournament The Mercer Open All-Species Fishing Tournament on Friday-Sunday, June 28-30, is a reinvented version of the former Can-Yak Fishing Tournament, to allow for all types of watercraft to be used in this catch-photo-release tournament.
+The event, which includes a raffle, will include one division for can-yaks (canoes and kayaks) and another open to all other vessels.
+The location will be at the Cleveland Clubhouse at Beaver Lodge in Mercer.
+Watch the Mercer Chamber of Commerce website calendar for details.
 Fourth of July The Fourth of July parade will begin at 11 a.m.
 Tuesday on U.S. 51, which is the main street of Mercer.
 Festivities will continue later at Carow Park, including music, kids' activities and plenty of food and drinks.
-The night will end at dusk with fireworks over Grand Portage Lake.
-Backyard BBQ Cook-Off The Mercer Area Chamber of Commerce will host an amateur barbecue competition: the Mercer Backyard BBQ Cook-Off on Saturday, July 15 at Carow Park.
+Fireworks will occur at dusk over Grand Portage Lake.
+Backyard BBQ Cook-Off The Mercer Area Chamber of Commerce will host its fourth annual amateur barbecue competition: the Mercer Backyard BBQ Cook-Off on Saturday, July 20, at Carow Park.
 Food categories will include ribs, pork butt and brisket.
 Meat will be provided for participants, with public tasting and judging set for noon.

-Loon Day Mercer will celebrate its 43rd annual Loon Day on Wednesday, Aug.
-2, from 9 a.m. to 4 p.m.
+Loon Day Mercer will celebrate its 44th annual Loon Day on Wednesday, Aug.
+7, from 9 a.m. to 4 p.m. downtown.
 The event will include more than 250 artists and crafters, as well as a flea market, sidewalk sales, live music, raffles, and a 1:30 p.m. loon-calling contest.
 A free shuttle will be available from Carow Park.
-The night before the event, on Tuesday, Aug.
-1, a street dance will take place from 7-11 p.m.
+The night before, on Tuesday, Aug.
+6, a street dance will take place from 7-11 p.m.
 For more information, visit mercerloonday.com.
-Pig and Corn Roast The Turtle-Flambeau Flowage Association Pig and Corn Roast will be held on Saturday, Aug.
-12 from 3 to 7 p.m. at the Midway Bar in Butternut, Wisconsin.
+Pig and Corn Roast The Turtle-Flambeau Flowage Association Pig and Corn Roast will be held on Sunday, Aug.
+11, from 3 to 7 p.m. at the Gateway Lodge in Mercer.
 The event menu will feature pork with "all the fixings" and sweet corn.
 Raffle proceeds will go toward TFFA activities.
-For more information, call 715-769-3680.
-For more information on all things Mercer, contact the chamber at 715-475-2389 or via email at info@mercercc.com.
+For more information, call 715-476-7878.
+For more information on all things Mercer, check the Mercer Chamber of Commerce website at mercercc.com or call the office at 715-476-2389 or email info@mercercc.com.
+Welconie 10 Mercert